Privacy Policy

 How long we keep information

-We retain personal information only for as long as necessary to fulfil the purposes for which it was collected, including legal, insurance, safeguarding and accounting requirements.
+Bendy Bodies retains personal information only for as long as necessary to fulfil the purposes for which it was collected, including legal, insurance, safeguarding and accounting requirements.

 - Children’s participant records: retained until the child reaches the age of 21, in line with safeguarding and legal limitation periods.